santorini19970530/data_structures_and_algorithms/leetcode/3110/3110_question.md

 [Score of a String](https://leetcode.com/problems/score-of-a-string/)

+## What I have used

+- Linear Search esoterica

+- Vector

+## Description

 Easy

 You are given a string s.
 The score of a string is defined as the sum of the absolute difference between the ASCII values of adjacent characters.